sebastiancelis98/CitationRexApp/README.md

 python3 ./backend/generate_dictionaries.py
 ```

-Last but not least execute the ./backend/flaskserver.py file, ensuring the paths in the script lead to the correct file paths.
+This next step is optional, but I recommend running the server in a seperate session (for example with tmux), in order to keep the server running even when you leave the command line.
+Last but not least run ```python3 ./backend/recommender.py```, ensuring the paths in the script lead to the correct file paths.
 These files are the ones you should have generated in the previous steps:
 ```
-#flaskserver.py
+## recommender.py
 path_to_weights = "./dataset/NCN_5_27_11_embed_128_hid_256_1_GRU.pt"
 path_to_data = "./ncn/input/mag_data.csv"
 ...